OscarAC/aws-bincity/README.md

 **GitHubBranch**: The name of the GitHub branch to pull the project from.

-**KeyName**: Name of an existing EC2 Keypair to enable SSH access to the Influxdb instances    .
+**KeyName**: Name of an existing EC2 Keypair to enable SSH access to the Influxdb instances.

 **PublicSubnets**: The public subnet to which the Influxdb EC2 instance and AutoBalancer will be attached to.